Big Sur California, USA Travel Guide

 Features historic lime kilns in a redwood forest, with trails to the kilns and a picturesque waterfall.
 Beach access and camping.
 Day-use fee: $10-$15 per vehicle.

-Spot whales from coastal viewpoints (Point Lobos, Point Sur) during migration (Dec-May for gray whales).
+Spot whales from coastal viewpoints (Point Lobos, Point Sur) during the migration season (Dec-May for gray whales).
 For a closer look, book Tours departing from Monterey Bay.

-For those seeking to venture slightly off the main tourist path, Big Sur has several less-visited spots that reveal its quieter beauty and rough charm.
+For those seeking to venture slightly off the main tourist path, Big Sur features various less-visited spots that reveal its quieter beauty and rough charm.

-At 5,155 feet (1,571m), it is the highest coastal peak in the contiguous U.S. Offers truly expansive panoramic views of the Pacific and Ventana Wilderness.
+At 5,155 feet (1,571m), it is the highest coastal are highest in the contiguous U.S. Offers truly expansive panoramic views of the Pacific and Ventana Wilderness.
 A strenuous hike for experienced hikers.

 A less-visited viewpoint south of Limekiln State Park.
 Offers spectacular coastal panoramas with fewer crowds.
 A great spot for a quieter sunset view or to enjoy dramatic cliffs.